cocoaproductions/cocoaproductions.github.io/linkedit.md

 <h3>Sandbox</h3>

-- LinkEdit supports Mac App Store sandbox, meaning it does not have access to any files unless you grant access by using Finder open dialog
+- LinkEdit supports Mac App Store sandbox, meaning it does not have access to your files unless you grant access in Finder
-- LinkEdit remembers one folder as your default and retains access
+- LinkEdit remembers one folder as your default and retains access between app launches
-- LinkEdit keeps a list of recently opened folders and you can work with multiple windows
+- LinkEdit keeps a list of recently opened folders and you can work with them in multiple windows
 - Access to non default folder is not saved after you quit LinkEdit, you will have to use the open dialog again
 - You can change default folder in Obsidian preferences `Command + ,`.

+<h3>Support</h3>

+Drop me a line via [email,](https://www.cocoa.productions/support) and follow LinkEdit on [Twitter.](https://twitter.com/LinkEditApp)

 <h3 id="privacy">Privacy Policy</h3>